This post contains affiliate links. Read the full disclosure here.

 How To Decorate Vanilla Cupcakes

-Here are a few ways to make these basic vanilla cupcakes more colorful and fun:
+Here are a few ways to make these basic dairy free vanilla cupcakes more colorful and fun:

 - Sprinkles!
 Sprinkles make everything fun!
 Fourth of July cupcakes?
 Add red, white, and blue sprinkles.
 Canada Day cupcakes?
 Add red and white sprinkles.
 Halloween?
 Add black and orange sprinkles.
 The options are endless!